 - 32mm objective lens diameter

 Topping it all off is its variable magnification of between 2.5 and 10, a 320x240 microbolometer sensor resolution, a 1350-meter detection range & 13 variable electronic reticles.

 As hunting grows in appeal, so will the world of thermal imagery.

-We can only hope that as it does these impressive brands such as FLIR, Pulsar & ATN continue to deliver affordable yet quality options for the low budget hunter.
+We can only hope that as it does these impressive brands such as AGM Global, Pulsar & ATN continue to deliver affordable yet quality options for the low budget hunter.

 Our personal winner in this comparison was the ATN ThOR 4 1.25-5x thermal scope.
 The jam-packed list of features speaks for itself.
 The fact that it offers all these specs but at the lowest price is a wonder.

-Your thermal scope should be an extension of yourself and your needs in the hunting field.
+Your thermal imaging scope should be an extension of yourself and your needs in the hunting field.
 You can also check out our thermal scope finder if you still can't decide which thermal optic is best for you.

 And so we ask; which one do you have your eye on?